Why Private Practice

 What’s your advice those just starting out?

 Do it NOW!
-Don’t wait until you’re a middle-aged white male. (no offense to middle-aged white males; see Good Will Hunting explanation above regarding my own self-limiting beliefs)
+Don’t wait until you’re a middle-aged white male. (no offense to middle-aged white males; see Good Will Hunting reference above regarding my own self-limiting beliefs)

 And, get support, including a knowledgeable accountant.
 There is so much support available.
 Be cautious of the naysayers because you CAN do this.